HafizulHaque/Coming-Soon-Page/README.md

 # This is a simple placeholder `Coming Soon` Webpage

-hosted temporarily when the original page is still in making
+Hosted temporarily when the original page is still in making

 ## Features
 - Nice Customizable UI